duneanalytics/docs/docs/tables/v1/raw/optimism/index.md

 L1\ Fee = Fee\ Scalar * L1\ Gas\ Price * L1\ Gas\ Used
 $$

 `L1 Fee Scalar` is a variable that can be increased/decreased by the Optimism Team.
-It ensures that the gas costs for L1 are sufficiently covered and provides income to the Optimism Team. `L1 Gas Price` is an estimation of the gas price on Mainnet.&#x20;
+It ensures that the gas costs for L1 are sufficiently covered and provides income to the Optimism Team. `L1 Gas Price` is an estimation of the gas price on Mainnet.

 `L1 Gas used` **breaks down to:**